PPTSNHU/SNHUCS320/README.md

 By clearly defining user requirements and attempting to over communicate with end users the needs of the systwem can theoretically be designed with purpose and effecient methods.
 Executing economical but effective testing development in tandem with system development allows for the best end result that minimizes resource waste throughout the total development process.
 The key to cost saving test measures is understanding my own weaknesses to exploit any non biased parties abilities in debugging my code effectively without my personal perspective.
-A fresh set of eyes always makes for a better product in the long run becaue of the total perspective approach as opposed to closed idea creation.
+A fresh set of eyes always makes for a better product in the long run because of the total perspective approach as opposed to closed idea creation.
-Using the testing method I learned in this course will enable me to create more effective code in my fufture development projects because of its way of analyzing current systems in real time as they grow.
+Using the testing methods I learned in this course will enable me to create more effective code in my future development projects because of its way of analyzing current systems in real time as they grow.
+JUnit was very intuitive and helped my understanding of Java grow.